 Here are a few pet-friendly home additions that could make life easier for you and your pet:

-You’ll always have pet hair with certain breeds, but constantly vacuuming can be exhausting and you’ll never get it all.
+You’ll always have pet hair with certain breeds, but constant vacuuming can be exhausting and you’ll never get it all.
 Smooth surfaces make picking up pet hair a breeze.

-If you’re constantly going to the door to let your dog out to do his business, a pet door can make life a little easier.
-The important thing to remember when purchasing a door is that it’s the appropriate size for your pet so make sure to measure Fluffy or Fido beforehand.
-To see how easy it is to install a pet door, watch this video.
+If you’re constantly going to the door to let your dog out to do his business, a pet door can make life easier.
+It should be the appropriate size for your pet so make sure to measure Fluffy or Fido beforehand.
+To see how easy it is to install a pet door, watch.

 If you crate your pet when you’re not home, chances are you’re using the standard, utilitarian plastic version sold at most pet stores.
 While they work just fine, they’re not exactly stylish.
 Consider some of these upscale designs if you’re looking to upgrade.
 Or have one built into the design of your home.